mrshannonyoung/2020/jekyll/collections/_posts/2015-06-01-talesmith-schema-and-semantics.md

   - Shannon Young
 date: 2015-06-01T10:04:21+00:00
 url: /talesmith-schema-and-semantics/
-featured_image: "2015/05/blog-cover.jpg"
 categories: projects
+tags:
+  - schema
+  - semantics
 ---
 I think at times it’s nice to talk about what’s going on the behind the scenes of a website: revealing its skeleton or engine, lifting the curtain, however you want to put it.
-I’ll be honest, it’s not usually something many people get excited about, unless they have an interest in web development.
-But stick with me!
-You might learn something…
 <!--more-->

 > [<img class=" wp-image-9637" src="https://www.mark-making.com/wp-content/uploads/2015/05/blog-cover.jpg" alt="blog-cover"  />][1]